rachmorse/superagers/README.md

 - **Notes:**
     - The script uses subprocess and a wrapper to run in Python 2 to be compatable with Freesurfer 6.

+### structural_functional_coupling
+- **Purpose:** These scripts run prepare and calculate the structural functional coupling (SFC) metrics.
+To calculate SFC, we use the Pearson correlation coefficient between the row for a given ROI in the structural connectome and the corresponding row in the functional connectome.
+We exclude self-connections and any connections where either the structural or functional connectivity values equal zero (method from this [paper](https://doi.org/10.1038/s41467-023-41686-9)).

+- **Scripts:**
+    - `01_convert_to_individual_matrix.py`: Converts the functional and structural connectivity data from a shared CSV with all participants into individual 214x214 matrices.
+    - `02_structural_functional_coupling.py`: Computes and visualizes SFC.

 ## Analysis Scripts

 1. **`calculate_adj_hippocampus.R`**